 During what seems like an eternity (though it actually may only be a couple of weeks), your designer is hard at work pushing through even more details regarding the construction and installation of your project, gathering final bids for pricing, and making sure all necessary paperwork is completed.
 Trust your designer.
 The more details they flesh out before, the smoother the actual construction process goes.

 Once the details have been worked out and construction drawings and budget finalized, you are able to sign a contract with a builder.
 Hallelujah!
 It is time to get the design off of paper and into something tangible.

 The sight of workers at your project site amplifies your relief and fuels your hope once again.
 If you’ve reached the relief phase, congratulations!
 You have made it through design.
 Prepare yourself, though, as you will go through another set of phases during construction.
 We aren’t joking; building and remodeling is an involved process.
 But remember one thing: You are not alone.
 We (your designer, construction project manager, and support staff) are here to guide you through the process to make it as painless as possible.
-The end result will be worth it, and our goal is to make the journey a positive experience.
+The end result will be worth it, and our goal is to make the remodel or home building journey a positive experience.